F*AD. These products were gifted to me, but all views are my own.

-These bars are delicious!
-I had never tried raw chocolate before, but I was really pleasantly surprised.
 I love the unique flavours that you can order and I really enjoyed these 3 flavours, which I was kindly gifted.
 It’s great that I can enjoy this treat whilst knowing that it is good for me!
-It’s great that Dal’s business is using compostable packaging, so it’s not harmful to the planet.
+It comes with compostable packaging, so it’s not harmful to the planet.
 You can find Dal on Facebook and Instagram.

 The aim of launching Ten Acre was to provide enjoyable snacks that are high in fibre that can be enjoyed by everyone no matter their dietary requirements.

 Ten Acre crisps are made using potatoes grown in the Ten Acre field at Fairfield’s Farm.
 The farm is family-run and has been running for three generations.
 The crisps are hand cooked on the farm to the highest standards which is why they are BRC (Grade AA) accredited.
 All the energy on the farm is from sustainable technologies.
 Even the extra sunflower oil goes to making biofuel.

 Ten Acre produces the following flavours: Salt, Salt & Vinegar, Cheese & Onion, Sweet Chilli, Hickory BBQ and Sweet & Sour.
 You can buy these crisps from Amazon, Holland & Barrett, Waitrose and The Vegankind Supermarket.
 You can follow them on: Facebook, Twitter and Instagram.